sukima/ember-class-based-modifier/README.md

 This is currently compatible with:

-* Ember.js v2.18 or above
+* Ember.js v3.4 or above
 * Ember CLI v2.13 or above

+(Support for v2.18 is blocked by: https://github.com/rwjblue/ember-modifier-manager-polyfill/pull/11)

 Installation
 ------------------------------------------------------------------------------